Raxen001/raxen001.github.io/content/projects/pechacks/pechacks.md

 So here is how it works

 We had 2 databases ( don't ask me why ).
-One for our mock Bank database hosted in aiven.
+One for our mock Bank database hosted in Aiven.
 It was a postgres database One for our swift app users.
 It was a mongodb cluster.
 We made connections and had backend api ready in expressjs and python flask.

 So our application will talk with the bank api to do transactions.
-At this point in time we had 2 api services running. and 2 backend being built one for the web and one for the mobile using flutter.
+At this point in time we had 2 api services running and 2 backend being built one for the web and one for the mobile using flutter.

-Everything going smooth we thought. we can win this we thought.
+Everything going smooth we thought.
+We can win this we thought.
 Oh boy were we ever wrong.

 ## Hour 12 - 18

 Misery strikes and it struck hard.
 We had a rasberrypi connected with a speaker and it didn't want to work at all.
 We had a websocket on our rasberrypi listening.
-Once it receives data from certain ip address it will then read out the transaction it was perfect.
+Once it receives data from certain IP address it will then read out the transaction it was perfect.
 Another services was created to talk with the rasberrypi.
 So number of services running were 4.
-I still don't get how it happened or why but somehow the pysttx3 the python package we were using for Test-To-Speech was behaving weirdly.
+I still don't get how it happened or why but somehow the `pysttx3` the python package we were using for Test-To-Speech was behaving weirdly.
 When trying it out in the pi.
 It works flawlessly.
 Whenever we used the websocket the data is was reading couldn't be modified(not exactly).
 If say `message` is the parameter of a function.
-We take the variable `message` do some operations on it and pass it the the Test-To-Speech function but it worked with `print()` doesn't matter if you are using a different variable or copied the entire variable into a new one.
+We take the variable `message` do some operations on it and pass it the Test-To-Speech function but it worked with `print()` doesn't matter if you are using a different variable or copied the entire variable into a new one.
 It always spoke the original `message`. example say `message` was "65.000" and we wanted it to be "65".
 Whatever we did to convert it into "65" would work and print out in `print()` either say turning it into `int` or using string operations but when the goes to Test-To-Speech. it would say "65.000"

-Then the another problem was we couldn't figure out why our code wasn't working we named the Test-To-Speech file `ttl.py` it might have had some other python file in the same name in the path i guess (not in the same directory thoguh).
+Then the another problem was we couldn't figure out why our code wasn't working we named the Test-To-Speech file `ttl.py` it might have had some other python file in the same name in the path i guess (not in the same directory though).

-Once we resolved these issues by changing the `ttl.py` to `speaker.py` and balckmagic we moved onto other problems
+Once we resolved these issues by changing the `ttl.py` to `speaker.py` and black magic (BigInt number system in javascript problem) we moved onto other problems

 At this point in time.
 The blockchain smart contracts was in a great state and all that there was to do was work on api integration and frontend.
 It was a stupid thought that it was easy.